SamChang03/SOC_Lab/Lab02/README.md

 - Download three files from the github link above
 1. FIR.cpp : Baic FIR C code
 2. FIR.h : Head file
-3. FIR.cpp : Testbench for the code
+3. FIRTester.cpp : Testbench for the code

 - First open Vitis_HLS and create a projrct
 - Upload the HLS code/testbench in Vitis_HLS